absketches/codegen-svc-list-plugin/README.md

 1. Parses `baseClasses` and converts to JVM internal format.
 2. Scans your module’s class files and builds a header map.
 3. For each dependency JAR:
-    - If `usePrecompiled=true` and a properties file exists at `outputDir`, it is read and filtered by your configured base types.
+    - If `usePrecompiled=true` and a properties file exists at `META-INF/io/github/absketches/plugin/`, it is read and filtered by your configured base types.
     - If the file is absent or does not include all the base types(**incomplete**), the JAR is scanned to populate headers.
 4. For each base type, the plugin unions **precomputed** + **discovered** implementations and writes the final